Dockbox-OSS/Hartshorn/README.md

 }
 ```

-Managed components are where injections take place.
+Managed components are part of your application structure, meaning they are automatically discovered and registered.
 Components annotated with `@Component` or a stereotype annotation annotated with `@Component`, such as `@Service`, are considered managed.

 ```java
 @Service